 Future issuances of shares of our common stock, or the perception that these sales may occur, could depress the market price of our common stock and result in dilution to existing holders of our common stock.
 Also, to the extent outstanding options to purchase shares of our common stock are exercised or options, restricted stock units or other stock-based awards are issued or become vested, there will be further dilution.
 The amount of dilution could be substantial depending upon the size of the issuances or exercises.
 Furthermore, we may issue additional equity securities that could have rights senior to those of our common stock.
-As a result, purchasers of our common stock in this offering bear the risk that future issuances of debt or equity securities may reduce the value of our common stock and further dilute their ownership interest.
+As a result, holders of our common stock bear the risk that future issuances of debt or equity securities may reduce the value of our common stock and further dilute their ownership interest.

-Delaware law and provisions in our amended and restated certificate of incorporation and bylaws that will be in effect on the completion of this offering could make a merger, tender offer or proxy contest difficult, thereby depressing the trading price of our common stock.
+Delaware law and provisions in our amended and restated certificate of incorporation and bylaws could make a merger, tender offer or proxy contest difficult, thereby depressing the trading price of our common stock.

-Our amended and restated certificate of incorporation and bylaws that will be in effect on the completion of this offering contain provisions that could depress the trading price of our common stock by acting to discourage, delay or prevent a change of control of our company or changes in our management that the stockholders of our company may deem advantageous.
+Our amended and restated certificate of incorporation and bylaws currently in effect contain provisions that could depress the trading price of our common stock by acting to discourage, delay or prevent a change of control of our company or changes in our management that the stockholders of our company may deem advantageous.
 These provisions include the following:

-- establishing a classified board of directors so that not all members of our board of directors are elected at one time; - permitting our board of directors to establish the number of directors and fill any vacancies and newly-created directorships; - providing that directors may only be removed for cause and only by the affirmative vote of the holders of at least a majority of the voting power of all then outstanding shares of our capital stock; - requiring the approval of holders of two-thirds of our outstanding common stock to amend some provisions in our amended and restated certificate of incorporation and bylaws; - authorizing the issuance of "blank check" preferred stock that our board of directors could use to implement a stockholder rights plan; - · prohibiting stockholders from calling special meetings of stockholders; - prohibiting stockholder action by written consent, which has the effect of requiring all stockholder actions to be taken at a meeting of our stockholders; - providing that the board of directors is expressly authorized to make, alter or repeal our bylaws; - · restricting the forum for certain litigation involving us to Delaware or federal courts, as applicable; and - establishing advance notice requirements for nominations for election to our board of directors or for proposing matters that can be acted upon by stockholders at annual stockholder meetings.
+- establishing a classified board of directors so that not all members of our board of directors are elected at one time; - permitting our board of directors to establish the number of directors and fill any vacancies and newlycreated directorships; - providing that directors may only be removed for cause and only by the affirmative vote of the holders of at least a majority of the voting power of all then outstanding shares of our capital stock; - requiring the approval of holders of two-thirds of our outstanding common stock to amend some provisions in our amended and restated certificate of incorporation and bylaws; - authorizing the issuance of "blank check" preferred stock that our board of directors could use to implement a stockholder rights plan; - prohibiting stockholders from calling special meetings of stockholders; - prohibiting stockholder action by written consent, which has the effect of requiring all stockholder actions to be taken at a meeting of our stockholders; - providing that the board of directors is expressly authorized to make, alter or repeal our bylaws; - restricting the forum for certain litigation involving us to Delaware or federal courts, as applicable; and - establishing advance notice requirements for nominations for election to our board of directors or for proposing matters that can be acted upon by stockholders at annual stockholder meetings.

-Any provision of our amended and restated certificate of incorporation or bylaws that will be in effect on the completion of this offering or Delaware law that has the effect of delaying or deterring a change in control could limit the opportunity for our stockholders to receive a premium for their shares of our common stock, and could also affect the price that some investors are willing to pay for our common stock.
-For information regarding these and other provisions, see section titled "Description of Capital Stock-Anti-Takeover Provisions."
+Any provision of our amended and restated certificate of incorporation currently in effect or Delaware law that has the effect of delaying or deterring a change in control could limit the opportunity for our stockholders to receive a premium for their shares of our common stock, and could also affect the price that some investors are willing to pay for our common stock.